PaulinaGacek/App-programming-language/doc/doc.md

 DEFINE TIME t AS 213;
 ```
 ---
-## Build-in functions
+## Additional features
-During the process of creating various simulations using our language, we managed to come up with some useful functions
+During the process of creating various simulations using our language, we managed to come up with some useful functionalities
 that we believe will make it easier for the user to use our language.
-So they have been implemented and are available as
-build-in functions.

 ### _ANGLE BETWEEN_